clarken92/Mixed-variate-RBM/README.md

 Link Arxiv: https://arxiv.org/abs/1608.04830

 Later, I will update the code of Convolutional RBM (written entirely in Theano) which based on the code of Honglak Lee (in Matlab) used in this paper: "_Convolutional deep belief networks for scalable unsupervised learning of hierarchical representations_".
-Note that for this model, a custom Ops called _Probabilistic Max Pooling_ would be defined in Theano.
+Note that for this model, a custom Op called _Probabilistic Max Pooling_ would be defined in Theano.